Skip to main content

 Småland

-Characterized by its forests and lakes, Småland's cuisine emphasizes game meat, freshwater fish, and wild berries.
-Famous for Ostkaka (cheesecake) which has its own official holiday on November 14th.
+A region of forests and lakes, where the cooking leans on game meat, freshwater fish, and wild berries.
+Its ostkaka (cheesecake) is well enough loved to have its own day on November 14th.

 Cultural Significance: